-With the help of other experts from the Stillman School of Business, Center for Sport Management, and a host of outside consultants from the polling community, the Seton Hall Sport Poll has achieved a tremendous amount of national exposure.
-ESPN, Bloomberg, the Associated Press, CNBC, PBS, and a plethora of newspapers, radio stations, and business journals have all featured poll results.
+With the help of other experts from the Stillman School of Business, Center for Sport Management, and a host of outside consultants from the polling community, the Seton Hall Sport Poll’s findings have achieved a tremendous amount of national and international exposure.

 The polling service covers topical matters with great immediacy and also takes a broader overview of sports issues of general interest to society.
-Public funding and tax breaks for stadiums and franchises, gambling, labor disputes, role models, ethical behavior, drug testing, legislative issues, franchise movements, equality for women’s sports and the leagues’ and the public’s response to COVID-19 are all examples of important cultural questions emanating from the sport universe, that have been and will continue to be explored by the Seton Hall Sports Poll.
+Public funding and tax breaks for stadiums and franchises, sports gambling, labor disputes, social justice issues, role models, ethical behavior, drug testing, legislative issues, franchise movements, equality for women’s sports and the leagues’ and the public’s response to COVID-19 are all examples of important cultural questions emanating from the sport universe that have been and will continue to be explored by the Seton Hall Sports Poll.
 As a multi-billion dollar industry, the world of sports touches almost every aspect of our lives– and is often a harbinger of larger national trends.

 Corporations, leagues and special interest groups have and will be invited to commission the polling service for their own research needs.